SS William C. Moreland: Design and construction

-Her hull was designed with an arched frame system designed to create an unobstructed cargo hold, while offering the strength provided by the stanchions of earlier lake freighters.
-She was built with 35 cargo hatches spaced 12 ft apart, to optimally accommodate loading at the cargo docks.
+Her hull was designed with an arched frame system meant to create an unobstructed cargo hold, while offering the strength provided by the stanchions of earlier lake freighters.
+She was built with 35 cargo hatches spaced 12 ft apart to optimally accommodate loading at the cargo docks.
 The hatches provided access to her three cargo holds, which were located within the confines of three watertight bulkheads, and allowed her to carry loads of up to 12000 LT.
 Additionally, William C. Moreland featured side-ballast tanks located between the hull plating and the cargo hold beneath the deck arches.
-Her side tanks sloped inward from the cargo deck, to the point the bottom of her cargo hold lined up almost precisely with the outer edges of her hatch covers.
+Her side tanks sloped inward from the cargo deck so that the bottom of her cargo hold lined up almost precisely with the outer edges of her hatch covers.
 This tapered "hopper" configuration allowed unloading rigs to more efficiently discharge almost all cargo from the hold, significantly reducing the reliance on manual unloading.
 These innovative features became universal on lake freighters around the turn of the century.
 (Note: Arched cargo holds and sloped side ballast tanks were first introduced to Great Lakes on the freighter Augustus B. Wolvin, built in 1904.)

 The hull of William C. Moreland had an overall length of 600 ft, a length between perpendiculars of 580 ft, as well as a beam 58 ft in width.
 The moulded depth (roughly speaking, the vertical height of William C. Morelands hull) was 32 ft.
 The measurements of her register tonnage were calculated as 7,514 gross register tons and 5,803 net register tons, respectively.

 William C. Moreland was powered by a 2000 ihp 85 rpm triple-expansion steam engine; the cylinders of the engine were 24 in, 39 in and 65 in in diameter, and had a stroke of 42 in.
 Steam was provided by two coal–fired, single–ended Scotch marine boilers 16 ft in diameter, 11 ft 6 in in length, with a working pressure of 170 psi.
 The boilers were each fitted with 6 furnaces, accounting for a combined grate surface of 126 ft2, and a total heating surface of 6,338 ft2.
 Both the engine and boilers were manufactured by William C. Morelands builder.